 Address: Grote Markt 22, 2011 RD Haarlem, Netherlands

-Its immense splendor makes it an unavoidable must-see destination when traveling through the Netherlands.
-The church has seven huge bells and a great tower.
+Its immense splendor makes it an unavoidable must-see destination in the Netherlands.
+The church has seven giant bells and a great tower.

 Among the best things to do in town is to admire and enjoy the beauty of this prominent monument in town as well as visit Frans Hals’ tomb beneath the church.

-The church is fairly accessible, and it’s an excellent place to start a tour of the area’s most notable site.
+The church is fairly accessible and an excellent place to start a tour of the area’s most notable site.
 St. Bavo Church is close to Teyler’s Museums, Grote Markt, Square, Haarlem-Keukenhof, and Frans Hals Museum.

 5. Teylers Museum